karayabin/universe-snapshot/universe/Ling/ClassCooker/doc/api/Ling/ClassCooker/ClassCooker/addMethod.md

 - afterMethod: string, the name of the method after which you wish to add the new method
 - throwEx: bool=true, whether to throw an exception if the given methodName already exists in the class.
      If false and the method already exists, the method will return false.
+- checkDuplicate: bool=true, if true, will not add the method if it already exists.
+     In some rare cases, you might want to set this to false, so that you can add the method as a comment for instance.